MicrosoftDocs/win32/desktop-src/shell/schema-library-templateinfo.md

 ---
-Description: The &lt;templateInfo&gt; element is a container for the folderType element, which specifies a folder type for displaying the results from a query over this library.
+Description: The <templateInfo&gt; element is a container for the folderType element, which specifies a folder type for displaying the results from a query over this library.
 This element is optional and has no attributes. ms.assetid: C555097A-E7B8-45ef-8CFA-19CFBC5E9D5A
 title: templateInfo Element (Library Schema) ms.technology: desktop